ryouze/ryouze.github.io/content/posts/ipython-cheatsheet.md

 ## Core Concepts

 ### Caching
 IPython caches the input and output of each command, which can be accessed via global variables.
-To prevent caching for a specific command, end the line with a semicolon (`;`).
+To prevent storing an output in the cache, end the line with a semicolon (`;`).
+This hides the result and excludes it from `Out`.

 #### Input Caching
 Input commands are stored in global variables for easy access.